 Buy JetBlue points with a bonus

-Through Monday, November 22, 2021, JetBlue TrueBlue is offering a bonus on purchased points.
-Different accounts may be targeted for different bonuses, though it appears that the standard offer is for a 70% bonus.
+Through Wednesday, August 31, 2022, JetBlue TrueBlue is offering a bonus on purchased points.
+Different accounts may be targeted for different offers, though it appears that the standard deal is for up to a 50% bonus.
 You’ll have to log into your TrueBlue account to see what you’re eligible for.

 Why buying JetBlue points probably isn’t worth it